WGBH-MLA/AAPB2/app/views/special_collections/AWordOnWords.md

 ## Background

-<em>A Word on Words</em> is produced by Nashville Public Television.
+<em>A Word on Words</em> is produced by Nashville Public Television and made possible by the financial support of Judy and Steve Turner.
 Nashville Public Television digitized the collection and contributed copies to the American Archive of Public Broadcasting (AAPB) in 2018.

 ## Featured